Livid (film): Reception

-Variety compared the film to the director's previous film Inside, stating that "the pic is so eager to go over the top that, in the end, it doesn't make much sense."
+Variety compared the film to the directors' previous film Inside, stating that "the pic is so eager to go over the top that, in the end, it doesn't make much sense."
 Screen Daily gave a positive review of the film, comparing it to the works of Guillermo del Toro and Dario Argento.
 The Hollywood Reporter gave the film a negative review, stating that it was neither "gory nor eerie enough to function as veritable horror fare".

 Horror magazine Fangoria gave the film a positive review of three out of four, stating that the film's "final moments are a bit stretched and its end is sillier than probably intended.
 It’s imperfect, yes, but entirely worth loving; likely and hopefully appreciated and adored over time."